 Some colleges even go a step further by adopting a "test-optional" policy.
 This policy allows you to decide whether or not you want to submit your SAT or ACT scores as part of your application.
 Institutions like the University of Chicago and Bowdoin College fall into this category.
 They believe that standardized test scores may not fully capture a student's potential or ability, and thus, they offer you the choice.

-The key here is to check the admission requirements of each university you're interested in.
-Most universities will clearly state on their admissions page whether they accept SAT, ACT, or both, or if they have a test-optional policy.
+The key here is to check the admission requirements of each school you're interested in.
+Most colleges will clearly state on their admissions page whether they accept SAT, ACT, or both, or if they have a test-optional policy.
+It’s worth noting that the easiest Ivy League school to get into, Cornell University, made the score submission optional.

-However, are there universities that only accept one of the tests?
+However, are there schools that only accept one of the tests?
 Let's explore this in the next section.

 Here're some tips for those looking to get into college with a lower GPA:

-SAT vs ACT: Which Universities Only Take One of Them?
+SAT vs ACT: Which Colleges Only Accept One of Them?

 FAQs